-- A. Any Development consisting of five (5) acres or more shall be a Planned Unit Development.
-A Planned Unit Development may include any Permitted Use, any Special Land Use, or any other use which the Township finds to be substantially similar to a Permitted Use or a Special Land Use. - B. The following abbreviations apply to the Table of Uses: - P: Permitted Use: Land and/or Buildings in this Zoning District may be used for the purposes listed by right.
+- A. Any Development consisting of five (5) acres or more shall be a Planned Unit Development. - B. The following abbreviations apply to the Table of Uses: - P: Permitted Use: Land and/or Buildings in this Zoning District may be used for the purposes listed by right.
 Site plan approval may be necessary. - SLU: Special Land Use: The following uses may be permitted by obtaining Special Land Use approval when all applicable standards cited in Chapter 16 are met. - NP: Not Permitted: The use is not permitted in the Zoning District, along with any other uses not listed as permitted by right or by Special Land Use.

-Table of Uses MUV Accessory apartments as part of a business use (not on the first floor) Single-Family Dwellings on Lots of less than 10,000 square feet.
-Single-Family Dwelling developments shall be limited to 20 total Dwellings Р Single-Family Dwellings, together with businesses which are separately allowed in this Table of Uses, on Lots of 2 acres or more SLU Agricultural Service Establishments SLU Accessory Buildings and uses subject to 3.12 Р Art studio/craft shop of up to 2,000 square feet SLU Banquet hall or catering establishment NP Bank or other financial institution without Drive-Through facility Bed and Breakfast Establishment 2-Story Two-Family Dwellings on single Lots provided there is not another such use within 500 lineal feet (not including accessory apartments) SLU Commercial Day Care Facility SLU Commercial Mini-Storage of no more than ten (10) Units SLU Contractor's office (no outdoor storage) SLU 4-unit multiple Family townhouse or row house Structures on a single Lot provided there is not another such use within 500 lineal feet (not including accessory apartments) SLU Elderly Housing of up to 20 units SLU Libraries, museums, community centers, and similar uses which are owned and operated by a governmental agency or a noncommercial organization Municipal and public service activities Schools, elementary, middle and high school (public, private and parochial) SLU Medical office, including Clinics of up to 3,000 sq. ft. in area SLU Nursing or convalescent homes Open Air Business NP Personal service establishment (e.g., salon, tailor, dry cleaning drop-off site, etc.) of up to 3,000 square feet in area SLU Professional offices of up to 3,000 square feet in area SLU Recreation facility, indoor (e.g., arcades, bowling, billiards) SLU Restaurants and cafes with or without Drive-Through Retail establishments of up to 5,000 square feet Vehicle body and repair shops with no more than 2 service bays Vehicle Service Stations Vehicle Wash Establishments with no more than 3 service bays Video rental and sales (except that video rentals are permitted as an
+Table of Uses MUV Accessory apartments as part of a business use (not on the first floor) SLU Single-Family Dwellings on Lots of less than 10,000 square feet.
+Single-Family Dwelling developments shall be limited to 20 total Dwellings SLU Agricultural Service Establishments Accessory Buildings and uses subject to 3.12 SLU Art studio/craft shop of up to 2,000 square feet SLU Banquet hall or catering establishment NP Bank or other financial institution without Drive-Through facility SLU Bed and Breakfast Establishment SLU 2-Story Two-Family Dwellings on single Lots provided there is not another such use within 500 lineal feet (not including accessory apartments) SLU Commercial Day Care Facility SLU Commercial Mini-Storage of no more than ten (10) Units SLU Contractor's office (no outdoor storage) SLU 4-unit multiple Family townhouse or row house Structures on a single Lot provided there is not another such use within 500 lineal feet (not including accessory apartments) SLU Elderly Housing of up to 20 units SLU Libraries, museums, community centers, and similar uses which are owned and operated by a governmental agency or a noncommercial organization SLU Municipal and public service activities SLU Schools, elementary, middle and high school (public, private and parochial) SLU Medical office, including Clinics of up to 3,000 sq. ft. in area SLU Nursing or convalescent homes SLU Open Air Business NP Personal service establishment (e.g., salon, tailor, dry cleaning drop-off site, etc.) of up to 3,000 square feet in area SLU Professional offices of up to 3,000 square feet in area SLU Recreation facility, indoor (e.g., arcades, bowling, billiards) SLU Restaurants and cafes with no Drive-Through SLU Retail establishments of up to 5,000 square feet SLU Vehicle body and repair shops with no more than 2 service bays SLU Vehicle Service Stations SLU Vehicle Wash Establishments with no more than 3 service bays SLU Video rental and sales (except that video rentals are permitted as an Accessory Use) of up to 3,000 square feet SLU